Asian shares higher, many markets closed for Lunar New Year

 AP Business Writer

+But , adjusting to a variety of factors, “Investors have become somewhat wary about the ongoing weakness in the economic data, and it is clear that they are no longer treating the bad news like good news,” Naeem Aslam of Avatrade.com said in a commentary.

+“So going into this week which is full of firecrackers in terms of economic data and earnings, the focus will be if we are going to see the U.S. equity markets continue to march higher,” Aslam said.

-In other trading, U.S. benchmark crude oil lost 35 cents to $81.29 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Monday, U.S. benchmark crude oil edged 1 cent higher to $81.61 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained $1.03 to $81.64 per barrel on Friday.

 On Friday, the S&P 500 rose 1.9% to 3,972.61.
 The Dow Jones Industrial Average gained 1% to 33,375.49.
 The Nasdaq added 2.7% to close at 11,140.43.